Pollution in Door County, Wisconsin: Wells

 The combination of shallow soils and fractured bedrock makes well water contamination more likely.
 At any given time, at least one-third of private wells may contain bacteria, and in situations with quickly flowing underground water, wells may test clean one day but contaminated the next.
 Some household wells turn brown every spring from nearby manure applications.
 Bacterial contamination of wells is more likely in the summer due to the larger human population.
-In wells that are contaminated, bacterial concentrations peak during following rains in the late summer and early fall.
+In wells that are contaminated, bacterial concentrations peak during the following rains in the late summer and early fall.

 Nearly all soil types in the county which have received a rating for their overall suitability for septic systems are considered to be "very limited" in their utility for septic systems.
 Out of 292 different combinations of soil associations and types in the county, 124 soil classifications are assigned a "very limited" rating, 4 are assigned a "somewhat limited" rating, and 164 have not been rated.
 The four which are "somewhat limited" are uncommon in the county.
 Additionally, certain soil types are especially prone to leeching contaminants into the groundwater.
 Out of the 74 different total soil types present in the county, 44 types are known to be more susceptible to leaching contaminants into groundwater than typical soils.
 Out of the 44 more susceptible types, 22 are more susceptible to leaching when the water table is less than 12 inches from the surface, 10 are more susceptible to leaching when the soil is less than 20 inches above the bedrock, and 14 are regarded to be highly permeable soils.
 Some of the 44 more susceptible soil types have a combination of these characteristics.

-From 1916 to 1926 there were six documented outbreaks of typhoid fever in the county, which were thought to be from contaminated water.

-In 1955, the U.S. Public Health Service was concerned about the high incidence of dysentery or "summer diarrhea" among tourists and both seasonal and year-round county residents.
-Weekly samples were taken during the tourist season from 27 wells belonging to establishments serving the public.
-51.9% of the wells tested positive for coliform bacteria on at least once during the study, with 19.8% of all samples taken testing positive.